hanjingo/doc/NOTE/ASKING_THE_RIGHT_QUESTIONS/chapter6.md

-# CHAPTER6 What Are the Descriptive Assumptions?
+# CHAPTER 6 What Are the Descriptive Assumptions?

 `Descriptive assumptions` are beliefs about the way the world is; prescriptive or value assumptions, you remember, are beliefs about how the world should be.